-Graduated from Dartmouth College, Amos Tuck Business School and New York University School of Law.
-Stern served President at Omni Capital Corporation, Parfums Stern, Inc and Stern Fragrances, Inc. He founded The Big Wood Foundation, a not-for-profit charitable foundation in 2000.
+A graduated of Dartmouth College, Amos Tuck Business School and New York University School of Law, Michael served president at Omni Capital Corporation, Parfums Stern, Inc and Stern Fragrances, Inc. He founded The Big Wood Foundation, a not-for-profit charitable foundation in 2000.
 He also assists in a wide variety of capacities to the Bronx Charter School for Excellence, the Youth Employment Summer Program and the Children’s Aid Society.

 Michael currently serves as treasurer of the Friends’ Board of Directors and previously served as board chairman.

 Timothy Weiner, M.D.

-Tim has almost thirty years of experience in pediatric surgery.
-Currently at General and Thoracic Pediatric Surgery of New Hanover Regional Medical Center, he also serves as Adjunct Professor of Surgery at University of North Carolina School of Medicine.
-In addition to a clinical practice, Tim is a dedicated educator and mentor for medical students, surgical residents and colleagues with several teaching awards over his academic career.
+Tim has nearly 30 years of experience in pediatric surgery.
+He is currently on the pediatric surgery team at New Hanover Regional Medical Center in Wilmington, N.C.
+He also serves as adjunct professor of surgery at the University of North Carolina School of Medicine and has received several teaching awards over his academic career.
 His publications include over 25 articles and book chapters in basic science and clinical research.

 With LFHC/FWAB as the focus of his current surgical mission work, he has also done service in Nicaragua, Vietnam and Malawi.
 He is a commander in the US Navy Medical Corps and was deployed with a forward surgical team in Afghanistan in 2012.

-Steve currently serves as the chief legal officer and corporate secretary for the Bessemer Trust companies.
-He also serves as the chief legal officer and corporate secretary of Bessemer Securities LLC.
+Steve currently serves as the chief legal officer and corporate secretary for the Bessemer Trust companies and Bessemer Securities LLC.
 Prior to joining Bessemer in 1996, Steve was a partner in the law firm of Chadbourne & Parke in New York City.
 While at Chadbourne, he lived and worked in the United Arab Emirates in the early 1980s, and his practice extended to corporate and financing transactions across multiple industries.
-Steve received a B.S. in Mathematical Sciences from Stanford University and a J.D. from Yale Law School.
+Steve received an undergraduate degree from Stanford University and a law degree from Yale Law School.